List of monastic houses in Scotland

-List of monastic houses in Scotland is a catalogue of the abbeys, priories, friaries and other monastic religious houses of Scotland.
+This list of monastic houses in Scotland is a catalogue of the abbeys, priories, friaries and other monastic religious houses of Scotland.

 In this article alien houses are included, as are smaller establishments such as cells and notable monastic granges (particularly those with resident monks).
 The numerous monastic hospitals per se are not included here unless at some time the foundation had, or was purported to have, the status or function of an abbey, priory, friary or preceptory/commandery.

 The geographical co-ordinates provided are sourced from details provided by the Royal Commission on the Ancient and Historical Monuments in Scotland (RCAHMS) and Ordnance Survey publications.

 Overview

 Article layout

 The list is presented alphabetically by council area.
 Foundations are listed alphabetically within each area.

 Communities/provenance: shows the status and communities existing at each establishment, together with such dates as having been established as well as the fate of the establishment after dissolution, and the current status of the site.

 Formal name or dedication: shows the formal name of the establishment or the person in whose name the church is dedicated, where known.

 Alternative names: some of the establishments have had alternative names over the course of time.
 In order to assist in text-searching, such alternatives in name or spelling have been provided.